buildbot/buildbot/master/docs/developer/data.rst

         Subclasses should set this to a list of endpoint classes for this resource type.

-    .. py:attribute:: keyFields
+    .. py:attribute:: eventPathPatterns

-        :type: list
+        :type: str

-        This attribute should list the message fields whose values will comprise the fields in the message routing key between the type and the event.
+        This attribute should list the message routes where events should be sent, encoded as a REST like endpoint:

+        ``pub/:pubid``

         In the example above, a call to ``produceEvent({ 'pubid' : 10, 'name' : 'Winchester' }, 'opened')`` would result in a message with routing key ``('pub', '10', 'opened')``.

+        Several paths can be send in order to be consistent with rest endpoints.

     .. py:attribute:: entityType